Our eleven finalists have been chosen!

 Congratulations and good luck to the following schools – we can’t wait to see how you grow your ideas in stage two of the application process.

 Apanui School (Whakatane)

 Konini Primary School (Wellington)

 We look forward to announcing the four winning schools here at the end of November!

 These schools will now submit a detailed plan of their proposed outdoor classrooms.
 Treemendous judges will select four schools to receive $10,000 to convert an unused area at their school into an amazing outdoor learning space and the remaining seven will receive $500.

-By the end of this year, the Treemendous team from the Mazda Foundation and Project Crimson will have worked with 44 schools from the top of the North Island to the bottom of the South creating outdoor classrooms and amazing native gardens for teachers and students to reconnect with nature.
+By the end of this year, the Treemendous team from the Mazda Foundation and Project Crimson will have transformed 44 schools from the top of the North Island to the bottom of the South creating outdoor classrooms and amazing native gardens for teachers and students to reconnect with nature.

 Click here to check out the amazing transformations that have taken place previously, and get some inspiration for your school before you apply next year.